AgonConsole8/agon-docs/docs/MOS.md

 The Console8 MOS 2.2.0 release also adds support for pressing the `PAGE UP` and `PAGE DOWN` keys to quickly step through the command history.

 Also added to the 2.2.0 release is "tab completion".
 If you start typing a command and then press the `TAB` key, MOS will attempt to complete the command for you.
-This includes both built-in commands, moslets found in the `mos` folder, programs found in the current directory, and programs found in the `bin` folder.
+This includes both built-in commands, moslets found in the `mos` folder, programs found in the current directory, and programs found in the `bin` folder, or file names within the current directory.
 In MOS 3.0 onwards, the tab completion uses the `Run$Path` variable to determine where to look for commands.

 There is also support for programmable function keys in the 2.2.0 release.
 For more information on that see the [`Hotkey` command](mos/Star-Commands.md#hotkey).